angular/angular/aio/content/guide/architecture-next-steps.md

 The **Components and Templates** guide provides guidance and details of the [template syntax](guide/template-syntax) that you use to display your component data when and where you want it within a view, and to collect input from users that you can respond to.

-Additional pages and sections describe some basic programming techniques for Angular apps.
+Additional pages and sections describe some basic programming techniques for Angular applications.

 * [Lifecycle hooks](guide/lifecycle-hooks): Tap into key moments in the lifetime of a component, from its creation to its destruction, by implementing the lifecycle hook interfaces.